anderslarssonvbg/fiber-api/README.md

 		"postalCode": "10000",
 		"city": "Ankeborg",
 		"countryCode": "SE",
-		"buildingDistinguisher": "", // set if something is needed to distinguish a specific building on the address "buildingType": "MDU", // "SDU"
+		"buildingDistinguisher": "", // "set if something is needed to distinguish a specific building on the address" "buildingType": "MDU", // "SDU"
 		"realEstateLabel": "PENGABINGEN 1",
 		"municipality": "ANKEBORG",